Twin Lakes Library

-The Twin Lakes Library System is a single-county public library system that serves the citizens of Milledgeville and Baldwin County, Georgia with two facilities.
+The Twin Lakes Library (formerly, Twin Lakes Library System) serves the citizens of Milledgeville and Baldwin County, Georgia as a member county of Middle Georgia Regional Library, a PINES member library system.

-Twin Lakes is a member of PINES, a program of Georgia Public Library Service serving more than 275 libraries and affiliated service outlets of Georgia.
+PINES, a program of Georgia Public Library Service serving more than 300 libraries and affiliated service outlets of Georgia.
 Any resident in a PINES supported library system has access to the system's collection of 10.6 million books The library is also serviced by GALILEO, a program of the University System of Georgia which stands for "GeorgiA LIbrary LEarning Online".
 This program offers residents in supported libraries access to over 100 databases indexing thousands of periodicals and scholarly journals, including 10,000 journal titles in full text.

 History

 The library was funded with a $25 monthly appropriation by the city of Milledgeville.
 In 1938 Julian Stanley donated a vacant building on Hancock Street, and the library opened on January 18, 1938.
 In July 1948, the Board of Trustees adopted a constitution and by-laws, stating that services were free for the residents of Baldwin County."

 Funded by cashing in bonds, the library moved from its location on Hancock Street to the first floor of the Veterans' Building in 1953.
 In 1958 it became part of Middle Georgia Regional Library System and in 1961 moved to the county's old post office, and was named for Mary Vinson, the wife of Carl Vinson, who had been instrumental in building the new library.

 A new 18900 sqfoot two-story building opened in 1987.
 The Mary Vinson Memorial Library became the headquarters for the new Twin Lakes Library System in July 2001.
 A branch library, the Lake Sinclair Library, was added on the north side of town in 2003.
 A third branch, the Floride Allen Library, opened in October 2008 but closed in 2011 in response to state budget cuts.
 In 2019, the library opened the Hancock Branch, a multi-use space in a renovated historic building.

+July 1, 2021 re-merged with Middle Georgia Regional Library as their seventh member county.